lewiswolf/2d-drum-model-bela/readme.md

-To use this app, install this repo on both a Bela and your personal machine, both of which need to be connected to the same network.
-Then switch over to your local machine and start the project on http://bela.local before installing the GUI.
+To use this application, download this repo onto a Bela, as well as your personal machine, and connect both devices to the same network.
+Then, from your personal machine, start the project on http://bela.local before installing the GUI.

-As a prerequisite, you will need NodeJS installed, which is available from most established package manages (apt, homebrew, etc...) or you can download it directly online.
+As a prerequisite, you will need NodeJS installed, which is available from most established package managers (apt, homebrew, etc...) or you can download it directly online.
 Then, from inside the project directory, run:

 ```bash
 cd react-app